Skip to main content

 Variable values can evaluate to NULL.
 This value symbolizes a non-valid resp. not-existing value of an object.
 For example, if a boolean value could not be calculated since an error occurred during its calculation, it might be set to NULL indicating that it is not known whether the correct value is true or false.

-Another application of NULL values is when class attributes and associations are undefined.
-If an object is created of a class that contains attributes that have no initial values, these attributes are set to NULL.
-You can use the boolean operation exists() to test whether attributes or associations exist or not.
+Another application of NULL values is when object properties are undefined.
+If an object is created of a class that contains properties that have no initial values, these properties are set to NULL.
+You can use the boolean operation exists() to test whether properties or associations exist or not.

 aVariable.exists()